Types of Therapy

 Eye Movement Desensitization and Reprocessing (EMDR)

-Counseling is defined as a type of psychology and therapy focused on typical and normal developmental issues as it applies to the human experience.
+is a type of psychology and therapy focused on typical and normal developmental issues as it applies to the human experience.
 Many people assume that psychology, therapy, and counseling are all the same, and they all have to do with crazy people.
-That is one of the assumptions I hope to challenge.
+That is one of the assumptions we hope to challenge.
 Counseling focuses on normal issues that come with development – issues where a simple hand or leg up would resolve the issue before it became a problem.
 This includes but is not limited to:

 - Career counseling